KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Autobahn by JockeyDoe](https://github.com/JockeyDoe/MMM-Autobahn)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Deprecated: Found 'require("native-request")' in file `node_helper.js`: Replace it with built-in fetch.
 3. Issue: Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.

 ## [MMM-AutoDimmer by Fifteen15Studios](https://github.com/Fifteen15Studios/MMM-AutoDimmer)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-AvfallshentingOslo by blixhavn](https://github.com/blixhavn/MMM-AvfallshentingOslo)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-aviationwx by stuloh](https://github.com/stuloh/MMM-aviationwx)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `MMM-aviationwx.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.